Canarmony/slate/source/index.html.md

     "color":null,
     "approved":true,
     "actualstart":null,
-    "actualend":null
+    "actualend":null,
+    "employee_name":"Fahim"
   }
 ]
 ```

-Returns the list of assignments provided the pool_id that have been created and published for the employee.
+A GET request on the assignments resource will return a list of assignments.
+Without any parameters, this will default
+to returning all the assignments associated with the user (from all pools).
+If an employee_id, not_employee_id, or
+pool_id are included, the list will default to all assignments associated with a pool.

 Arguments | Name | Description
 --------- | ------- | -----------
+pool_id | Integer | Include only assignments from the associated pool
-start | Timestamp | Assignments after the start date
+start | Timestamp | Include only assignments whose 'end' timestamp is after this value
-end | Timestamp | Assignments before the end date
+end | Timestamp | Include only assignments whose 'start' timestamp is before this value
+employee_id | Integer | Include only assignments associated with this employee id
-eid | Integer | the employee id
+not_employee_id | Integer | Exclude assignments with this employee id
-not_eid | Boolean | All assignments belonging to employees in the pool that are not the employee is returned

 ## Requests